AlexMitchellMus/patchform/log.md

          * When there is a scroll event, we look at the current component's ancestors, and find who wants focus
          * If we don't find who wants focus we do nothing.
          * We also have an assignable focus system, which is what happens on mouse down - or when components request it.

+[DSP TODO]
+*        Improve oscillator for Triangle and Square.
+We need to use eblep (but with custom setup for each waveform)
+*        Square oscillator needs to be able to change duty cycle, need to allow for this... wavetables?